 That feeling stayed with him even when he got back home.
 “There’s nothing special about him that would make me see him as Shama’s husband,” he thought, feeling envy pricking his heart again.
 “Then why don’t you marry her yourself if he doesn’t deserve her?”

 Three days later Tahar and the Qadi’s son were in Mogador.
 Each booked a separate room at the same funduq.
 Then Tahar took the Qadi’s son to the place where he had last seen Âmmy Abderrahman.
 But they did not find him there.
 So they roamed the labyrinth alleys till they got to the alley where lived the old man.
 “This is his home,” Tahar whispered to the Qadi’s son as they went past a wooden door, blue as all other doors.
 “I am sorry,” Tahar went on, “but I should not appear with you until you have met with him.
-I think it’s much more difficult to get a meeting with this man than gain a hearing with a prince!”
+I think it’s much more difficult to get a meeting with this man than gain an audience with a prince!”

 “But I’ll go only if you come with me!”